trampgeek/moodle-qtype_coderunner/README.md

         sudo ./install

-1. Clone the entire repository into the `<moodlehome>/local` directory and then make symbolic links to the question/type and question/behaviour directories.
-The commands to achieve this are
+1. Clone the entire repository into the `<moodlehome>/local` directory and then make symbolic links from Moodle's question/type and question/behaviour directories into the corresponding CodeRunner subtrees.
+   The commands to achieve this on a Linux system are are

         cd <moodlehome>/local
         git clone https://github.com/trampgeek/CodeRunner.git